 - Is it permissible to kill an innocent life?

 Science answers the first.
-A human being begins life at the moment of fertilization, and what follows after that is simply a developing human being, not just “fetal tissue” or a “clump of cells” or “potential life,” as some pro-choice activists and doctors say.
+A human being begins life at the moment of fertilization, and what follows after that is simply a developing human being, not just “fetal tissue,” a “clump of cells,” or “potential life,” as some pro-abortion activists and doctors say.
 Life begins at conception and carries through until natural death.

-The decision of the Supreme Court in Roe vs. Wade doesn’t define where life beings, but indicates that we can tell that there is life inside the womb once the child has “viability,” i.e. the child is able to live outside of the womb.
-There are many issues with stating life begins with viability, including that even this date is determined by issues from in-utero surgeries to preemies being delivered earlier and surviving.
-Heartbeat bills make an effort to give the preborn baby a greater chance to live by lessening the window of time in which an abortion can be performed, protecting the child’s right to life.
+The decision of the Supreme Court in Roe v.
+Wade doesn’t define where life begins but indicates that we can tell that there is life inside the womb once the child has “viability” (i.e., the child is able to live outside of the womb).
+There are many problems, however, with stating life begins with viability, including that even the date of viability is not a hard line: preemies are being delivered earlier and earlier and surviving.

-A human life begins at conception, and from there the child beings to develop.
-Abortion is never the answer because it takes away the life of the innocent, which is murder, and as such, it should never be practiced.
-Detecting a child’s heartbeat is a significant sign that a life which belongs to someone other than the mother is present in her womb; it cannot be taken away justly.
+A human being’s life begins at fertilization, and from there the child begins to develop.
+Abortion is never the answer, as it takes away the life of an innocent person.
+Detecting a child’s heartbeat is significant proof that a separate human being is present and growing in the womb.